 Our round-up of fun things to do in Rome with kids and teens: must-see sites, children museum and Rome attractions for kids to add to your family trip to Rome.

-Rich in history, green spaces and of course copious amounts of pizza and gelato, it has a lot to offer to children and their parents and is a fantastic multi-generational destination almost any time of the year.
+Rich in history, green spaces and of course copious amounts of pizza and gelato, Rome has a lot to offer to children and their parents and is a fantastic multi-generational destination almost any time of the year.

 Rome is my hometown and today, I share my list of the best things to do when visiting Rome with kids and the reasons why Rome is one of the best cities in Europe to visit as a family.

 Please note: this post contains affiliate links and, should you make a purchase through them, we might make a small commission at no extra cost to you.